Screw (magazine)

 Screw is a pornographic online magazine published in the United States aimed at heterosexual men; it was originally published as a weekly tabloid newspaper.

 The publication, which was described as "raunchy, obnoxious, usually disgusting, and sometimes political", was a pioneer in bringing hardcore pornography into the American mainstream during the late 1960s and early 1970s.
 Founder Al Goldstein won a series of nationally significant court cases addressing obscenity.
 At its peak, Screw sold 140,000 copies a week.

 Publication history

 In November 1968 in New York, Al Goldstein and his partner Jim Buckley, investing $175 each, founded Screw as a weekly underground newspaper.
 At an initial price of 25¢, a statement on the cover offered "Jerk-Off Entertainment for Men".

-Beginning in 1969, Screw co-founder Jim Buckley founded Screw's "sister" tabloid Gay, edited by Screw columnists Jack Nichols and Lige Clarke.
+Beginning in 1969, Screw co-founder Jim Buckley founded Screws "sister" tabloid Gay, edited by Screw columnists Jack Nichols and Lige Clarke.
 Contributors to Gay included Dick Leitsch, Randy Wicker, Lilli Vincenz, Peter Fisher, John Paul Hudson, Arthur Bell, Vito Russo, and George Weinberg.
 Gay reached "a broad audience and went on to become the most profitable LGBT newspaper in the U.S.;" it continued until early 1974.